ozbillwang/terraform-best-practices/README.md

 ## Use shared modules

 Manage terraform resource with shared modules, this will save a lot of coding time.
-No need re-invent the wheel!
+No need to re-invent the wheel!

 You can start from below links: